 Thousands of people around the world head to Trinidad and Tobago’s capital city, the Port of Spain to celebrate carnival every year.

-There is a Trinidadian saying that goes “Trinidadian never stop thinking about carnival!”
+There is a Trinidadian saying that goes “Trinidadians never stop thinking about carnival!”
 Carnival is the most anticipated event of the year for locals.
-Preparation for carnival as soon as New Year is over.
+Preparation for carnival begins as soon as New Year is over.
 For the designers and dancers, they spend the whole year planning and creating.

-▷ Where is Trinidad and Tobago Carnival?
+When is the Trinidad and Tobago Carnival?

 What is the history of Trinidad and Tobago Carnival?

 The origins of Trinidad and Tobago started in the 18th century by the French who had colonised the country.
 The French brought their cultural traditions and language to the island and one of the traditions were private parties and masquerade balls called fetes.